 SEDA College engages significantly with its communities to seek feedback and understand how its stakeholders are experiencing their interactions with the College.
-Most significantly this occurs through Staff, Student and Parent surveys conducted twice annually.
-All surveys are held in the first two weeks of Term 2 and the first two weeks of Term 4.
-Results are shared with staff soon after completion and targets are set for the following six-month period.
-The October 2019 results are reported below as the relevant results for 2019.
+Most significantly this occurs through Staff, Student and Parent surveys.
+In 2020 these surveys were conducted in September/ October.
+Results are shared with staff soon after completion and targets are set for the remainder of the year.